SRowlandNCL/CSC8604Project/ReadMe.md

 Server Example provided within the module found here : Practical-Web4-ServerSide Web API Original Author Dan Jackson Editing Author Scarlett Rowland

+This server passes the event variable to the HTML file.

 HTML

 HTML Example provided within the module found here : Practical-Web1-HelloHTML Original Author Dan Jackson Editing Author Scarlett Rowland

-The html dislpays a different image dependant of the variable passed through it.
+Using an async function, the html dislpays a different image dependant of the variable passed through it.
+This function is called using a button (Update) on the webpage.

 CSS
 CSS Example provided within the module found here : Practical-Web1-HelloHTML